brainboxdotcc/DPP/docpages/install/install-brew.md

 brew uninstall libdpp
 ```

-Then, double check inside `/opt/homebrew/lib` and `/opt/homebrew/include` to make sure that libdpp does not exist.
+\note As a precaution, double check inside `/opt/homebrew/lib` and `/opt/homebrew/include` to make sure that libdpp does not exist.
 If it does, remove files/folders relating to libdpp.
+If there are files left here and you don't remove them, you may see issues arise with different versions of D++

 **Have fun!**